oblador/react-native-vector-icons/README.md

 You can also use `createIconSet()` directly in your project.
-This returns your own custom font based on the `glyphMap` where the key is the icon name and the value is either a UTF-8 character or it's character code.
+This returns your own custom font based on the `glyphMap` where the key is the icon name and the value is either a UTF-8 character or its character code.
 `postScriptName` is the name of the postscript font.
 Open the font in <https://fontdrop.info/>, Font Book.app or similar to learn the name.
 Also pass the `fontFileName` argument for Android support.